 4. Export Invoice and copy of Certificate of Origin issued in country of export etc

 5. Export Invoice and copy of manufacturers invoice to supplier or signed declaration of origin on suppliers invoice

 6. Copy of export invoice from shipper bearing signed declaration of origin (for UK goods only)

 Correct completion of an Arab British Certificate of Origin

-An Arab Certificate of Origin is completed in exactly the same way as an EC Certificate of Origin.
+An Arab Certificate of Origin is completed in exactly the same way as an UK Certificate of Origin.
 With the following notable exceptions: